doyonm/archiso/README.md

 # Archiso based on releng with i3 window manager, network manager and dkms/broadcom-wl-dkms

+- wifi should work on most adapters.
+  - macbook pro 2014 (OK)

 ## Changes from releng

 - Remove dhcpcd